Shrooms High: How Long Does a Shrooms Trip Last?

 How Long Does it Take to Start Feeling the Effects of a Shrooms High?

 For most, the drug’s effects will become apparent within 20-40 minutes of ingestion.
-However, Depending on variables such as the kind of mushrooms you use and how you ingested it, psilocybin mushrooms can take anywhere from 20 minutes to 2 hours to take effect.
+However, Depending on variables such as the kind of mushrooms and how they were ingested, psilocybin mushrooms can take anywhere from 20 minutes to 2 hours to take effect.

 How Long Does a Shrooms Trip Last?